ByteDecoder/Veranda/README.md

 # Key Features

-* Easier to use the Unity UIElements graph framework
+* Easier to use then Unity's UIElements graph framework
 * Focus on the logic of your graph based tool not the graph editor code that enables it
 * Built on top of Unity's UIElements framework
 * Graph data is available for runtime use (Runtime UI will come when unity makes UIElements work in the runtime - 2020)